 When you scale down furniture, you create more opportunities to choose the layout and design the room in a way that looks incredible in professional real estate photos and at in-person showings.

-Your real estate agent will guide you through the entire home selling process, including smart staging strategies and tips.
-In fact, the real estate agent you hire may already have a professional stager in mind.
+Your real estate agent will guide you through the home-selling process, including smart staging strategies.
+They may even recommend a professional stager to help elevate your listing.

 Great décor makes you feel a certain way – it inspires you.
 When you stage a living room, think about how you want the buyer to feel and what you want them to visualize.
 For a living room, try to create a cozy, open, and family-friendly space.